AdaCore/learn/intro_to_ada.rst

 defined behavior of unsigned types.
 However, the neat thing is that this will work for any modular type.

+.. gusthoff: "neat" ;-) (see other comments on informal style above)

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;